dgroomes/swift-playground/README.md

 * [x] DONE Clean up the logging stuff.
 Rebrand it as something like `FileLogger`
   * I'm going to make a logger class.
 * [x] DONE Consolidate the example code in `main.swift`.
-* [ ] IN PROGRESS Do more concurrency examples.
+* [x] DONE (Partially; I'm not satisfied in my experience with continuations and futures, and the features of async in Swift like `async let`, but this will do for now.)
+Do more concurrency examples.
 I want to take APIs that I wish supported `async/await`, and adapt them for use with
   `async/await`.
 The `Process` API is a good candidate for this.
 However, I may be better off with simulated examples using `sleep` or something, to reduce the scope of the project.
 * [x] DONE Move the process stuff to <https://github.com/dgroomes/macos-playground>.
 The `Process` API is really a concept